-Balancing, and keep your pool’s water in balance shouldn’t be too difficult or time consuming.
-The key to sparking, balanced water is stay on top of it by testing it often, keeping if free of dirt and debris, and regular proper treatment.
+Balancing, and keep your pool’s water in balance shouldn’t be too difficult or time-consuming.
+The key to sparking, balanced water stays on top of it by testing it often, keeping if free of dirt and debris, and regular proper treatment.
 If you allow your water chemistry to drift out of balance, it is far more difficult and costly to return it to balance.
 Regular weekly testing and balancing techniques are all it takes to sparkling beautiful water.

 Top 10 things that can negatively affect your pool’s water